Vashiel/repository.adulthideout/README.md

 https://youtu.be/R8kcLXioEP0

 # NEW!!!
 Installation for Kodi 17 or higher with Estuary skin

-#New instalattion tutorial on youtube.
+#New installation tutorial on youtube.
 If you can't copy the repo zip file to your Kodi Device, here is a alternative way to install AdultHideout. https://youtu.be/bFuwYpAcOXE